21st century: Art

 The rise of the Internet and Social Media led to art being democratized and revolutionized.
 Art websites and spaces such as DeviantArt grew rapidly.
 New art movements, such as minimalism, craftivism, stuckism, and remodernism, as well as art forms such as street art, environmental art, and pixel art, rose as well.
 However, concerns grew over the dilution and commercialization of art.

-In the late 2010s, NFTs, unique digital assets that represent ownership or proof of authenticity for a specific item, primarily used for digital art, as a new form of investment asset, began surging dramatically.
-However, many considered them to be an economic bubble or a Ponzi scheme.
-In 2022, the NFT market collapsed; a May 2022 estimate was that the number of sales was down over 90% compared to 2021.
-By September 2023, over 95% of all NFTs had zero monetary value.